irmoralesb/DataScience/pages/statistics/charts/histograms.md

 ## Highlights

-### Bins
+  * Shows distribution of values by grouping them in **bins**
     * Number of bins is important, a default value is 10.
     * Choosing too many or too few bins can affect the way you see the data
     * A rule for choosing the number of bins is to use the **square root of the number of samples**
+  * Location
+  * Shape of data

+## Example

 Python Code snipet to set number of bins based on the edges